lowleveldesign/process-governor/README.md

   -c, --cpu=VALUE            If in hex (starts with 0x) it is treated as an
                                affinity mask, otherwise it is a number of CPU cores assigned to your app.
+  -r, --recursive            Apply limits to child processes too.
+      --newconsole           Start the process in a new console window.
       --nogui                Hide Process Governor console window (set always when installed as debugger).
   -p, --pid=VALUE            Attach to an already running process
       --install              Installs procgov as a debugger for a specific process using Image File Executions.
       --uninstall            Uninstalls procgov for a specific process.
+      --debugger             Internal - do not use.
   -h, --help                 Show this message and exit -?
 Show this message and exit
 ```